CeeEffEff/mcp-examples/agent-cli/README.md

 	]
 }
 ```
+A custom prompt can also be added to `agent/PROMPT.md`

 ### Model Configuration
 The agent is configured to use a local qwen3:8b model running locally via Ollama.